-In this comprehensive guide to preparing yourself and your car for the winter months, we’ll look closely at winter tyres and discuss whether or not they are worth the outlay, before considering every other aspect of driving during the cold season.
+But are winter tyres worth it?
+In this in-depth guide, we’ll look closely at winter tyres and discuss whether or not they merit the outlay, before considering every other aspect of driving during the cold season.

 What are winter tyres?

-Between the end of November and the start of March, then, winter tyres are almost certainly going to generate more grip than summer tyres.
+In the UK, winter tyres will be most effectively used between the end of November and the start of March, where they will almost certainly generate more grip than summer tyres.